arios91/Udemy_NodeJs_project1/README.md

-First NodeJs project from NodeJs Udemy course by Brad Traversy
+My version of NodeJs project from NodeJs Udemy course by Brad Traversy

+Live version of this app can be seen at https://projectideas.herokuapp.com/ideas